© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of the Saxon church of Dadesley, 670m south west of Dadsley Wells Farm is a scheduled monument protected by Historic England under reference 1016947.
 View the official record →

-Site of the Saxon church of Dadesley is a scheduled ancient monument in Yorkshire representing the remains of an early medieval ecclesiastical structure.
+The site of the Saxon church of Dadesley is a scheduled ancient monument located near Dadsley Wells Farm in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016947.

 Site of the Saxon church of Dadesley, 670m south west of Dadsley Wells Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016947.